 Cost / ROI

-We host the licensing / administration system on our own servers so there are no extra implementation or consultancy costs.
-Or you can host it on your own servers.
-We let you protect as many documents as you like and manage as many customers as you like without any additional charge and the minimum tie-in is just 1 month.
-So you know your costs are fixed instead of us charging for your success.
+We let you protect as many documents as you like and manage as many users as you want without any additional.
+You can purchase perpetual and one-time server licenses so you are not tied into expensive subscriptions.
+With Locklizard, you know your costs are fixed and predictable, instead of us charging for your success.

 Zero installation Viewers

 Our Secure USB Viewer provides exactly the same DRM security as our desktop viewer but does not have to be installed by the user.
 Users don’t have to connect to a licensing server to register or verify access, or even have an Internet connection available.
-It therefore avoids issues with firewalls and situations where Windows admin rights or Internet access are not allowed.
-Our Secure USB Viewer enables users to use protected PDF documents instantly on any computer wherever they are.
+It therefore avoids conflicts with firewalls or situations where Windows admin rights or internet access are not allowed.
+Our Secure USB Viewer allows users to use protected PDF documents instantly on any computer wherever they are.

-Our Web Viewer can be accessed via a browser on any Operating System.
-Whilst less secure than our installed Viewers it gives users extra flexibility for accessing files on the move.
+The Web Viewer can be accessed via a browser on any Operating System.
+Whilst less secure than our installed Viewers, it gives users additional flexibility for accessing files on the move.

 Simpler to use, easier to manage

-There are no passwords or certificates to worry about, manage or send to your customers.
-Decryption keys are transparently relayed to your user’s computers in a secure manner and stored in an encrypted keystore.
+There are no passwords or certificates to worry about, manage or send to users.
+Decryption keys are transparently relayed to users’ computers in a secure manner and stored in an encrypted keystore.

 We also provide the unique concept of publications, enabling you to group documents into publications for simpler document management and customer subscription services.